ibm-cloud-docs/containers/cs_versions.md

 4. Version `n` becomes the oldest supported {{site.data.keyword.containerlong_notm}} version.
 5. Version `n` is deprecated, and security patch updates might not be provided.
 Depending on the community release cycle and version testing, you have 45 days or less until the next phase of deprecation starts in step 6.
 During the deprecation period, your cluster is still functional, but might require updating to a supported release to fix security vulnerabilities.
 For example, you can add and reload worker nodes.
 6. You receive a notification in the console and CLI that you have 45 days to update your cluster to a supported version before version `n` becomes unsupported.
 Similar to step 5, your cluster is still functional, but might require updating to a supported release to fix security vulnerabilities.
 7. Version `n` is unsupported.
-Review the following potential impacts and then immediately [update the cluster](/docs/containers?topic=containers-update#update) to continue receiving important security updates and support.
-Unsupported clusters cannot add or reload existing worker nodes, and you cannot create clusters at an unsupported version.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes, or update the cluster to the next version.
+Review the potential impacts and immediately [update the cluster](/docs/containers?topic=containers-update#update) to continue receiving important security updates and support.
 8. The cluster master runs two or more versions behind the oldest supported version.
 You cannot update the cluster.
 Delete the cluster, and create a new one.

 If you wait until your cluster is two or more minor versions behind the oldest supported version, you cannot update the cluster.
 Instead, [create a new cluster](/docs/containers?topic=containers-clusters#clusters), [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster, and [delete](/docs/containers?topic=containers-remove) the unsupported cluster.<br><br>To avoid this issue, update deprecated clusters to a supported version less than two ahead of the current version, such as 1.17 to 1.18 and then update to the latest version, 1.19.
 If the worker nodes run a version two or more behind the master, you might see your pods fail by entering a state such as `MatchNodeSelector`, `CrashLoopBackOff`, or `ContainerCreating` until you update the worker nodes to the same version as the master.
 After you update from a deprecated to a supported version, your cluster can resume normal operations and continue receiving support.<br><br>You can find out whether your cluster is **unsupported** by reviewing the **State** field in the output of the `ibmcloud ks cluster ls` command or in the [{{site.data.keyword.containerlong_notm}} console](https://cloud.ibm.com/kubernetes/clusters){: external}.